0x546F6D/zig-xlsxio/README.md

 - `Reader.init(allocator, filename)` - Open an Excel file for reading
 - `Reader.deinit()` - Close the Excel file
-- `Reader.SheetList.init(reader)` - Get the list of sheets in the Excel file
+- `Reader.getSheetList()` - Get the list of sheets in the Excel file
 - `Reader.SheetList.deinit()` - close the list of sheets
 - `Reader.SheetList.next()` - Get the name of the next sheet
-- `Reader.Sheet.init(reader, sheet_name, flags)` - Open a specific sheet (pass null for first sheet, use flags to skip rows/cells)
+- `Reader.getSheet(sheet_name, flags)` - Open a specific sheet (pass null for first sheet, use flags to skip rows/cells)
 - `Reader.Sheet.deinit()` - Close the sheet
 - `Reader.Sheet.nextRow()` - Move to the next row (returns true if successful)
 - `Reader.Sheet.nextCell()` - Get the next cell's content as a raw string